DxO PhotoLab vs Lightroom (2026): Which RAW Editor Is Better?

 → Choose DxO PhotoLab if:

 You want the absolute best noise reduction and lens corrections, hate subscriptions, and primarily edit on desktop.
 Landscape and low-light photographers will especially appreciate DeepPRIME XD.
-Great as a Lightroom plugin too.
+Also works great as a Lightroom plugin.

-Capture One is the professional alternative to both — better color tools and tethering.
+Capture One is the professional alternative with better color tools and tethering.
 Darktable is free and open-source.
 For casual editing, Apple Photos or Google Photos are free and surprisingly capable.

 Frequently Asked Questions